 Originally the site of the south wing of the great hall, it is a sunny, sheltered spot which can feel relaxed and quite cottagey.

 There is plenty of colourful character to enjoy here, courtesy of the raised-beds filled with lavender and herb-related plants such as santolina, nepeta, rosemary and salvia, together with clumps of iris, allium and euphorbia, all backed by lilies and delphiniums.

 Complementing colour also comes from the brick and pale stone paths, a fine magnolia, long-established acer and climbing pink roses which scale the redbrick wall of the Hall.

 This yew-hedged garden has as its focus a delightful raised decorative pool and fountain surrounded by four box-hedged beds.

 The cottagey palette of plants continues on here from the courtyard to create a formal, yet informal garden space full of interest.

 Peonies, allium, lilies, delphiniums give plenty of colourful summer height and there is an extra gentle nod to the noble, historic nature of the surroundings with the inclusion of roses such as Winchester Cathedral and William Shakespeare.

-Located by the moat at the far end of the island, the stage-side of the Crow’s Hall sunken semi-circular garden amphitheatre has the rolling Suffolk countryside as an unrivalled dramatic backdrop.
+Located by the moat at the far end of the island gardens, the stage-side of the Crow’s Hall sunken semi-circular garden amphitheatre has the rolling Suffolk countryside as an unrivalled dramatic backdrop.

 It’s a stunning place for our occasional outdoor concerts and theatrical events and a firm favourite with couples looking for the ideal outdoor spot to hold a wedding blessing or speeches.